 Honoring our Houston Heroes on Veterans Day

-While this day may be hard to understand for our little ones, it is also a chance to show them the examples in our own neighborhoods and in our great city.
-So, on November 11, 2023, talk to your kids, attend one of the many events in Houston, and make sure you all thank a veteran.
+For young and old alike, this is a chance to demonstrate and participate in the celebrations in our neighborhoods and in our great city of Houston.
+So, on November 11, 2025, talk to your kids, attend one of the many events with your family, and make sure you thank a veteran in some way for their service to our nation!

 American flag in field